Portland Press Herald: Online

+Content from the Portland Press Herald appears on its website, pressherald.com.
+The newspaper operates a metered paywall system where readers may access a limited number of articles before a subscription is required.
+Certain content including obituaries, classifieds, public notices, puzzles, podcasts, and events remains freely accessible.
+Digital subscribers receive access to the website, mobile apps, and digital replica ePaper editions, with household subscription sharing available for up to four email addresses.
+According to 2024 data, the newspaper maintains a digital audience averaging 1.5 million users monthly.

-Content from the Portland Press Herald appears on its website pressherald.com.
-The Portland Press Herald and Maine Sunday Telegram acquired the domain name Portland.com in 1996 for free, using it as the Web address for the papers; Portland.com was sold to a marketing firm and became a visitor's guide for the city of Portland, Oregon, in 2004.
+The Portland Press Herald acquired the domain name Portland.com in 1996 for free, using it as the Web address for the papers; Under Richard Connor, Portland.com was sold to a marketing firm and became a visitor's guide for the city of Portland, Oregon, in 2004.

-Press Herald building
+Press Herald Building

 In 1923, Guy Gannett built the Press Herald Building to house all of the paper's operations at 390 Congress Street across from Portland City Hall.
 An addition was added to the north side of the building facing Congress Street in 1948.
 In 2010, under Richard Connor's ownership, the newspaper sold the building and printing plant (attached by a tunnel running under Congress Street) and moved its news staff to the nearby One City Center office building.

 In 2015, the 110-room Press Hotel opened in the newspaper's former headquarters.
 It was developed by Jim Brady and sold to a San Francisco-based real estate private equity firm in 2021.

 In 1988, the newspaper opened a $40 million print plant at 295 Gannet Drive in South Portland.
 In 2016, J.B.
 Brown & Co. purchased the print plant and its surrounding 21 acres in an office park for a reported $4.9 million.
 J.B.
 Brown & Co. then leased the building back to the newspaper.
-The newspaper's newsroom, printing press and distribution functions are located in South Portland.
+The newspaper's newsroom, printing press and distribution functions were moved to South Portland, where they remain to this day.

-Maine Community Publications

-Maine Community Publications is a subsidiary of the newspaper publishing weekly and other news products, including the Coastal Journal in Bath.
-On Feb.
-3, 2004, Maine Community Publications began publication of The Community Leader, a weekly newspaper covering the Portland suburbs of Falmouth, Cumberland, Yarmouth, North Yarmouth and Freeport.
-The paper's editor was Maggie Daigle and its publisher David Morse.
-It was a subscription paper that covered local artists, exhibitions and performing arts events.
-In 2006, Maine Community Publications published an advertising product called the Old Port Times, which was criticized as "selling editorial coverage to advertisers."
-Maine Community Publications also published The Maine Switch, a lifestyle and entertainment magazine in Portland.
-It covered the arts in Portland and its content was described in 2008 as "following fads, exploring yoga and toiling away at an endless list of home improvement projects between marathon bouts of Art Walking."